A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Contribution and proposed methodology

 On the other hand, we find

 It is clear that the latter equality holds for all the choices of $c_{\mathrm{est}},c_{\mathrm{tr,1}},c_{\mathrm{tr},2}$. \end{example}

 This shows that the AGR index resolves the lack of invariance under sub-sampling in RGA.
-The favourable invariance of the AGR index under rank transformations that are compatible with the same underlying ordinal assessment is in line with Luce's axiom of Independence of Irrelevant Alternatives \citep{Luce2005}, while some algebraic conditions related to this type of symmetry have been discussed in a physical setting in \citep{Angelelli2017}.
-Practically, this invariance is required when dealing with partial information about the space of potential cyber-vulnerabilities, which is the general situation faced by a decision-maker, due to the occurrence of unknown vulnerabilities not exploited yet, $0$-days, and \emph{unconventional} cyber-attacks \citep{Van2016,Tommasi2022}.
+The favourable invariance of the AGR index under rank transformations that are compatible with the same underlying ordinal assessment is in line with Luce's axiom of Independence of Irrelevant Alternatives \citep{Luce2005}, while some algebraic conditions related to this type of symmetry have been discussed in reasoning under uncertainty \citep{Angelelli2024}.
+Practically, this invariance is required when dealing with partial information about the space of potential cyber-vulnerabilities, which is the general situation faced by a decision-maker due to the occurrence of unknown vulnerabilities not exploited yet, $0$-days, and \emph{unconventional} cyber-attacks \citep{Van2016,Tommasi2022}.

-The description of the full experimental procedure that will be carried out to validate the proposal and investigate its scope of applicability is shown in Figure \ref{fig: flowchart}.